 Changes to Student visa requirements for students applying for courses starting from January 2024

 From January 2024, the UK government's changes to Student visa requirements mean that international students in the UK will no longer be able to bring dependants on their student visa, unless they are studying a postgraduate research programme.
 See our Student visa requirements information page.

 From 5 January 2023, if you are travelling from mainland China on a direct flight to England, you will be asked to take a pre-departure COVID-19 test.
 Airlines will be required to check that passengers from mainland China have a negative test before departure.
 Please check the UK government’s foreign travel advice page for the latest information on actions you’ll need to take.

 Our International Experience Team provide extensive support for international students, in the lead up to and during the arrival and orientation period, and throughout your studies with us.
 They provide key pre-arrival information which can help you prepare before you arrive in the UK.

 The airport pick up service is available only at Manchester airport.
 If you are arriving at a different airport, please follow the guidance published on our website.
 It is very important that you tell us when you will arrive in the UK – find out more about our arrivals service.

 Arriving with family members

+We welcome international students with families.
+However, please note that we do not offer family accommodation or support with childcare costs.
 You must read the guidance for international students with families before accepting an offer to study at Sheffield Hallam University.

 If you are thinking of bringing your family/dependants with you whilst you study in the UK you should travel independently at first to allow you to source accommodation prior to your family's arrival.